Kitware/iMSTK/Docs/Maintainance.md

  - Push your changes

 After updating your fork you can proceed with the beginning of this guide on how to pull a different source.

+# Adding data to the data repository

+iMSTKs data sits in a separate repository https://gitlab.kitware.com/iMSTK/imstk-data it is downloaded by the superbuild when testing or the examples are enabled, to add a resource to the repository two steps are necessary

+## Add Data to repository

+The repository is checked out in your build directory as `External\iMSTKData\src`, data can be added to the structure here and directly commited and pushed.

+## Update SHA in ExternalData.cmake

+The file that controls the downloading of the data is `CMake/External/External_iMSTKData.cmake` after commiting and pushing a change in the iMSTKData repository, the SHA to checkout needs to be updated to the SHA matching your latest commit.